RoryAJames/TorontoDevelopmentApplications/README.md

 ## Project Overview

-This project will explore development applications in the City of Toronto and compare applications based on their development approval status.
+An app that allows users to view where development applications in the City of Toronto have been approved, or denied.
+[Click here to check out the app](https://share.streamlit.io/roryajames/torontodevelopmentapplications/main/app.py)

 ## The Inspiration and Business Case

 The inspiration for this project come to me from two places: